MarekMatyas/CI-CD-CDE-Jenkins/README.md

 ### How to set up CD pipeline between Jenkins and AWS EC2 instance

+We need to change configuration of our job in Jenkins with the following configuration:

-1. We need to change `Build triggers` configuration of our job-> `Build after other project are built`.
+1. `Build triggers` configuration of our job-> `Build after other project are built`.

 2. Next we need to change configuration of the `SSH Agent` and input the key that was provided for this task.

 3. Now we can move onto the `Execute shell` and input the appropriate commands to run the app and we can Apply and Save the changes.

-4. we can now move onto the EC2 instance on AWS:
+4. Now that it is all set up and ready to be built, we can now move onto the EC2 instance on AWS:
 - We will need to use appropriate naming convention
 - OS: Ubuntu 18.04
 - Instance Type: t2.micro